achaudhry12/COVID-19-API-Project-1/README.md

 - Allow a user to access specific country data using a dropdown menu selector
 - Render country name, population data and number of covid cases
-- Remove previous country search data when new search is made
+- Replace previous country search data when new search is made

 ### **Post-MVP:**